 For instance, implementing digital transformation might be one of your short-term objectives towards reducing turnaround for your service delivery to gain a competitive advantage.

-In this case, the direction of your digital transformation strategy will be different from that of a company whose objective is to transform the Quality Assurance process to deliver high-quality products that meet standards of engineering excellence.
+In this case, building a digital transformation strategy framework will be different from that of a company whose objective is to transform the Quality Assurance process to deliver high-quality products that meet standards of engineering excellence.

 The main point here is to ensure that the goals set are practical, attainable, and of long-term benefits.
 This is what makes the difference between unrealized ambitions and lasting change for your organization.